Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 2- Involve the Right Experts

 Collaborating with subject matter experts, stakeholders, and team members is essential for gathering valuable insights and knowledge.
-These individuals bring expertise in specific domains, which can significantly contribute to estimating costs associated with specialized project components.
+These individuals bring expertise in specific domains, which can significantly contribute to estimating costs associated with specialised project components.
 Their input helps ensure that no critical cost drivers or resource needs are overlooked.

 3- Define Work Breakdown Structure (WBS)